fitplay-hq/b2b-portal/README.md

 ### 13. Create dispatch order API by Admin

 - Created an API for admin to create a dispatch order and send email to client and cc to admin.

+### 14. Order Status Changed

+- Order status changed to Pending, Approved, Cancelled, Ready for Dispatch, Dispatched, At Destination, and Delivered in the schema.

+### 15. Multiple Clients and Companies APIs

+- Developed APIs to manage multiple clients and their associated companies, allowing for better organization and retrieval of client-specific data.

+### 16. Select Products for Companies API

+- Created an API that allows Admin to select products for companies, facilitating a more tailored product management experience for different companies.

+### 17. Price Visibility API

+- Implemented an API to manage price visibility settings, enabling Admin to control which clients or companies can view products prices.

+### 18. Create Dispatch order by admin splitted into two steps

+- Refined the dispatch order creation process by splitting it into two distinct steps: first, creating the order, and second, sending the email notification to the client and CC to admin.

+### 19. Client and company management APIs in Admin Panel

+- Developed comprehensive APIs for managing clients and their associated companies within the Admin Panel, including CRUD operations and association management.

+### 20. DB cleaning

+- Cleaned up the database by removing redundant or obsolete data tables, ensuring a more efficient and organized data structure.

+### 21. Delivery Service Addition API

+- Added an API to add delivery services option by the client after the order status becomes "Dispatched", allowing clients to specify their preferred delivery service.

 ## Frontend Features Implemented